jalsol/jalsol.github.io/content/blog/bigint/index.md

 ### `constexpr`

 I also wanted to try making my `BigInt` class `constexpr`-friendly.
-Well yes it is, but since being `constexpr`-friendly doesn't mean being `constexpr` (you can only use it as an intermediate for calculation, not the returning container).
+Well yes it is, but for now, being `constexpr`-friendly doesn't mean being `constexpr` (you can only use it as an intermediate value for calculation, not as the actual returning value).
 I read somewhere that the C++ committee rejected the idea of turning heap allocation `constexpr`.

 ## Actual result